Frequently Asked Questions

 D9.
 Can I search CVE by operating system?

 The CVE search was designed to help identify specific vulnerabilities and exposures, and not to find sets of problems that share common attributes such as operating systems.
 Therefore, you should not search CVE by operating system because your results will be incomplete.

-D1.
-What does it mean to be "CVE-compatible"?
+E1.
+What does it mean to be "CVE-Compatible"?

 See "Requirements and Recommendations for CVE Compatibility" for detailed information.